TypeFox/monaco-languageclient/docs/guides/troubleshooting.md

 ### @codingame/monaco-vscode-editor-api / monaco-editor usage

-When you use the libraries from this project you are no longer required to proxy `monaco-editor` like `"monaco-editor": "npm:@codingame/monaco-vscode-editor-api@^37.1.0"` in you `package.json`.
+When you use the libraries from this project you are no longer required to proxy `monaco-editor` like `"monaco-editor": "npm:@codingame/monaco-vscode-editor-api@^37.1.0"` in your `package.json`.
 You can directly use it like so:

 ```js
 import * as monaco from '@codingame/monaco-vscode-editor-api';
 ```

-If your dependency stack already contains a reference `monaco-editor` you must enforce the correct reference to `@codingame/monaco-vscode-editor-api` or you will have problems with mismatching code.
-Use`overrides` (npm/pnpm) or `resolutions` (yarn) to do so:
+If your dependency stack already contains a reference to `monaco-editor` you must enforce the correct reference to `@codingame/monaco-vscode-editor-api` or you will have problems with mismatching code.
+Use `overrides` (npm/pnpm) or `resolutions` (yarn) to do so:

 ```json
 "overrides": {